leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 #### What is multiplex

 The concept of `Multiplex` comes from electronics.
 A multiplexer \(or mux\) is a hardware device that selects one of several analog or digital input signals and forwards the selected input into a _single line_.
 Conversely, a demultiplexer \(or demux\) is a hardware device taking a single input signal and selecting one of many data-output-lines, which is connected to the single input.
-A multiplexer is also called a _**data selector**_.
+A multiplexer is also called a **_data selector_**.

 In electroincs, one use for multiplexers is cost saving by connecting a multiplexer and a demultiplexer together over a single channel \(by connecting the multiplexer's single output to the demultiplexer's single input\)
 ![cost-saving connecting](/arch/images/Telephony_multiplexer_system.gif)

 #### Adopt multiplexing to I\/O model

-Inspired by the _**data selector**_ idea from hardware side, the `I/O multpliexing` is worked out to increase the amount of I/O operations, means `read` or `write` system calls on multiple concurrent connections(corresponding to the several analog or digital inputs in electronincs case) by a single thread/process(corresponding to the _single line_ in electroinics case) via a selector mechanism.
-This selector can track readiness state change for certain I/O operation(`read` or `write`) in an efficient way provided by underlying operating system.
+Inspired by the **_data selector_** idea from hardware side, the `I/O multpliexing` is worked out to increase the amount of I\/O operations, means `read` or `write` system calls on multiple concurrent connections\(corresponding to the several analog or digital inputs in electronincs case\) by a single thread\/process\(corresponding to the _single line_ in electroinics case\) via a selector mechanism.
+This selector can track readiness state change for certain I\/O operation\(`read` or `write`\) in an efficient way provided by underlying operating system.

 > ![Tips](/arch/images/tip.png)
 > According to the different underlying implementation, the multiplexer\(a.k.a selector\) facility could proivde two kinds interaction manner for I\/O readiness notification, including: synchronous and asynchronous.
 The multiplexer we talk in this section just focus on sync-multiplexer.
 For async-multiplexer, it will be covered in signal driven I\/O model part.